 Lustrous evergreen foliage cover this upright, rounded shrub; large, elegant, crimson and pink double blooms from late winter to early spring; provide rich, acidic, moist, well-drained soil; excellent winter hardiness

 Jacks Camellia features showy crimson round flowers with pink overtones at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Jacks Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.